cryptidcodes/PoE2FilterDesigner/README.md

 # PoE2FilterDesigner
 tool for generating filters for Path of Exile 2

+## Deprecated
+Neversink's filterblade was updated to support PoE 2, including custom functionality that this project provided beyond the previous functionality available in filterblade.
+As such, this project will no longer be supported.

 v0.1.2
 Changes:
 fixed repo to contain source code instead of zip.